 The Pan Cheshire Safeguarding Children and Adult Boards would like to thank Wirral Safeguarding Children Board/Safeguarding Adult Partnership Board for allowing the adaptation of their protocol for local use.
-This guidance is new and was added to the procedures manual in December 2016.

 - What is FGM?